Titix/excel-processor-ui/README.md

 ---

-**Note**: This Angular version provides the same functionality as the Spring Boot version but uses modern web technologies for better performance and developer experience.
+**Note**: This React version provides modern web technologies for better performance and developer experience with hot reloading and TypeScript support.
+The project structure is organized with clear separation between frontend and backend code.